lgbaixauli/mastostatus/README.md

 2. Clone the repository `git clone https://github.com/lgbaixauli/mastostatus.git`

+3. Crate a virtual environment `python3 -m venv .venv` and activate it `source .venv/bin/activate`

-3. Run `pip install -r requirements.txt` to install needed libraries.
+4. Run `pip install -r requirements.txt` to install needed libraries.

-4. Modify options in the `config.yaml` file.
+5. Modify options in the `config.yaml` file.
 Fer exemple, the keyword or directories and files names.

-5. Run `python3 status.py` manually once to bot setup and get its access token to Mastodon instance.
+6. Run `python3 status.py` manually once to bot setup and get its access token to Mastodon instance.

-6. Use your favourite scheduling method to set `status.sh` to run every minute.
+7. Use your favourite scheduling method to set `status.sh` to run every minute.
 For example, add  `* * * * * /home/user_name/mastostatus/status.sh 2>&1 | /usr/bin/logger -t MASTOSTATUS` in
    `crontab -e`.
 The system and error log will be in `/var/log/syslog`.
    Don't forgot the execution privilegies `chmod +x status.sh`.